Colin McRae: Later career

 McRae also competed in racing series other than the World Rally Championship.
 In September 2002 he took part in an ASCAR Racing Series event at the Rockingham Motor Speedway, Northamptonshire, finishing in sixth place.

 McRae rejoined Prodrive for the 2004 24 Hours of Le Mans where he took third place in the GTS class, and ninth position overall in a Ferrari 550-GTS Maranello partnering Darren Turner and Rickard Rydell.
 Le Mans winner Allan McNish commented that "Colin has adapted far better than people expected" to endurance sportscar racing.

 McRae made his debut on the Dakar Rally with Nissan in January 2004, and scored two stage wins.
 He returned to the Dakar in 2005 and was fastest on two of the first three stages in Morocco, before crashing out of the rally towards the end of stage six.

 In 2004 and 2005, McRae represented Great Britain in the Race of Champions Nations Cup alongside Formula One driver and fellow Scot, David Coulthard.
 For the 2006 event England and Scotland entered separate teams with McRae and Coulthard re-uniting to represent Scotland.

 In 2005, McRae competed in the Baja 500 Portalegre, winning the competition.

 McRae then returned to the series for one-off drives for Škoda on the 2005 Rally GB and Rally Australia, respectively finishing seventh and retiring due to a clutch problem on the final leg of the rally, the latter ending prospects of Škoda's best finish.

 On 5 August 2006, McRae competed for Subaru in the first live televised American rally in Los Angeles as part of the X-Games.
 McRae rolled the car on the penultimate corner after landing awkwardly from a jump, which damaged the front bumper and left front tyre.
 Despite this, McRae kept the car running and continued on to the finish, his time only 0.13 seconds slower than eventual winner Travis Pastrana.
 He was unexpectedly entered for his final rally by semi-works Kronos Citroën at Rally Turkey in September, where he replaced Sébastien Loeb while the Frenchman recovered from an injury he sustained in a cycling accident immediately prior to the event.
 A final-stage alternator problem led to him retiring from seventh place.
 He was subsequently dropped by Citroën for the upcoming Rally Australia and replaced by Xavier Pons.

 In August 2007, McRae said he was still hoping to find a seat for the 2008 WRC season, but said that "if it doesn't happen next year, then I won't (return) because you can only be out of something at that level for so long."
 In 2007, talking to Autosport podcast, David Richards confirmed that he and McRae had talked about McRae's comeback to Subaru for season 2008.
-Robert Reid was contacted by McRae to be his co-driver and the pair were due to test together, but McRae was killed before the test could take place.
+Robert Reid was contacted by McRae to be his co-driver and the pair were due to test together, but McRae died before the test could take place.